 The ITER divertor sits in a circular arrangement at the bottom of the vacuum vessel.
 Its function is to keep the plasma clean by collecting (thanks to a specific magnetic topology) the impurities of the plasma and the helium "ash" of the fusion reaction.
 This massive, actively-cooled structure is exposed to an extremely high heat load — ten times higher than that of a spacecraft re-entering Earth's atmosphere.

 The first Divertor Test Platform was established in the ENEA centre of Brasimone, Italy, under the auspices of the European Fusion Development Agreement (EFDA).
-As ITER was downsized to its present parameters (and divertor cassette weight had dropped to about 10 tons), the challenge was passed on to a team of international experts and a second Divertor Test Platform (DTP2) was established at the VTT Technical Research Centre in Tampere, Finland, some 180 kilometres northwest of Helsinki.
+As ITER was downsized to its present parameters (and divertor cassette weight had dropped to about 10 tonnes), the challenge was passed on to a team of international experts and a second Divertor Test Platform (DTP2) was established at the VTT Technical Research Centre in Tampere, Finland, some 180 kilometres northwest of Helsinki.

 Three weeks ago, just as Finland was coming out of its long subarctic winter, twenty years of effort, ingenuity and technological innovation culminated in a final demonstration: the insertion of a central cassette mockup into (and removal from) its dockings inside of a 1:1 scale section of the ITER vacuum vessel.